Child sitting in elementary school classroom, smiling

 Education and career planning

 Students explore questions about their identity and goals as they progress through the education system.
 From kindergarten to Grade 6, students may create a portfolio of their work and personal reflections.
-From Grades 7 to 12, students can record their goals in an Individual Pathways Plan tool on a web-based software.
-Implementing programs is up to the schools’ discretion.
+From Grades 7 to 12, students can record their goals in an Individual Pathways Plan on web-based software.

 This half-credit course is compulsory for graduation.
 Career Studies is designed to help students gain the knowledge and practical skills they need to explore and learn about various career options.